Though users now have more insight into their Twitter account metrics, you might not be using this data to its full potential.

 Some tools can analyze your Twitter followers and recommend the best day of the week for you to tweet.
 There's also research out there showing when people are most likely to be active on Twitter.
 But of course, the best way to get to know your own audience is from your own account data.

-On the Tweets dashboard, you can customize the date range you want to analyze to see when you published your highest-performing tweets:
+In the Tweets tab of your Twitter Analytics, you can customize the date range you want to analyze to see when you published your highest-performing tweets:

 Twitter used to allow you to view a tweet's engagement over the course of a day, and I personally think it was a mistake to remove that feature.
 I hope they bring it back in an update soon so users can analyze the best time of day to tweet from their account.